jbrinkman/ghi/README.md

 - `--state` or `-s`: Filter pull requests by state.
 Valid values are `ALL`, `OPEN`, and `CLOSED`.
 The default value is `ALL`.
 - `--reviewer` or `-R`: Filter pull requests by reviewer.
 Multiple `--reviewer` options can be used to provide a list of reviewer filters.
 This option is optional.
 - `--config` or `-c`: Path to the configuration file in YAML format.
 This option is optional.
+- `--debug` or `-d`: Enable debug logging to a file.
+Logs will be saved in `~/.ghi/logs/` directory with date-based rotation.
+This option is optional.

 #### Example